camercu/hackthebox/legacy/notes.md

 |_      https://blogs.technet.microsoft.com/msrc/2017/05/12/customer-guidance-for-wannacrypt-attacks/
 ```

 Nice, vulnerable to MS17-010 (ETERNAL BLUE).
-We'll just do an easy kill with metasploit:
+We'll just do an easy kill with metasploit because it's late at night:

 ```sh
 # start the database